Primary Navigation Mobile

 That’s because car batteries degrade over time.
 Their internal components corrode and the process accelerates if the battery is regularly completely discharged, overcharged, or incorrectly filled with water.
 Below, we’ve listed our top tips to help you get the longest life from your car battery and save you money on replacing it prematurely.

 Some of our tips require you to buy tools such as battery chargers; we’ve included links to the best-value products on the market to set you off on the right foot.
-You can also extend your car battery’s life by creating new routines, such as only taking your car on longer drives and disconnecting the battery earth strap when you return home.
+You can also extend your car battery’s life by creating new routines, such as regularly taking your car on longer drives and disconnecting the battery earth strap when you return home.

 Top 10 tips for car battery maintenance